 where dpre and dpost are the number of visits or ceftriaxone treatment episodes in the pre- and post-vaccine periods respectively, and Tpre and Tpost are the number of person-years.

-The IRR was estimated independently for each age-strata and the stratum-specific estimates were combined (when appropriate) using the Mantel-Haenszel method (Kirkwood and Sterne 2003).
+The IRR was estimated independently for each age-strata, and the stratum-specific estimates were combined (when appropriate) using the Mantel-Haenszel method (Kirkwood and Sterne 2003).
 The Mantel-Haenszel estimate of the IRR is the weighted mean of the IRR in each stratum.
 The weight w for each stratum age is

 wage=d(pre, age) * T(post, age)T(pre, age) + T(post, age)